Concolic Testing on Individual Fairness of Neural Network Models: Witness Search and Conditional Verification with PyFair

 \subsection{The PyFair Framework}

 We outline the framework of PyFair in Figure~\ref{fig:D-DNN_overview}.
 PyFair takes a DNN model and a set of PAs as input.
 It first constructs a 2-DNN based on the model and the PAs.
-Starting from a random concolic input, PyFair either finds an unfairness witness or reports that no such witness exists.
-This approach is complete for checking model fairness when the input DNN can be faithfully encoded in an SMT theory (e.g., when the network has ReLU as its activation functions and Softmax in its output layer).
+Starting from a random concolic input, PyFair either finds an unfairness witness, reports no witness found for the explored search, or returns an inconclusive result when resource limits stop exploration.
+A no-witness result is a verification result only under the exact-encoding and exhaustive-exploration conditions stated in the conditional verification corollary.

-\paragraph{Proving unfairness with PyFair.} As a detailed example, we describe the execution of PyFair on the 2-DNN in Figure~\ref{fig:DoubleDNN} and the input $[0, 5, 0]$.
+\paragraph{Finding an unfairness witness with PyFair.} As a detailed example, we describe the execution of PyFair on the 2-DNN in Figure~\ref{fig:DoubleDNN} and the input $[0, 5, 0]$.
 As mentioned earlier, the concolic tester maintains a tree $T$ and a queue $Q$ to explore previously unexamined network branches.
 Figure~\ref{fig:unfair_example} depicts the states of $T$ and $Q$ during discriminatory instance checking.

 \emph{The $1^{st}$ iteration:} We set three input as concolic variable: $(0,x)$, $(5,y)$, and $(0,x')$.
 After computing the weighted sum, the first hidden node $n_{2,1}$ remains a concolic variable $(-5, x-y)$, computed as $0*1+5*(-1)+0*0=-5$ for the concrete value and $x*1+y*(-1)+x'*0=x-y$ for the symbolic expression.
 A node $n_{2,1}$ with label $\varphi_1=(x-y)>0$ is inserted into $T$ as a root.
 The remaining hidden nodes $n_{2,1},n_{2,2},n_{2,3},n_{3,1},n_{2,1}',n_{2,2}',n_{2,3}',n_{3,1}'$ are computed in similar manner.
 The output vector is computed using the absolute difference between the variables $label$ and $label'$ to determine if the two labels are the same.
 Since our input is $(0,5,0)$, we collect the input along with its output as $x=0$, $y=5$, $x'=0$, and $label=label'$.